-The Management's discussion and analysis report is set out in this Annual Report interms of the provisions of Regulation 34(2)(e) of the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015
+The Managements discussion and analysis report is set out in this Annual Reportin terms of the provisions of Regulation 34(2)(e) of the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations.
+2015.

-Business Responsibility Report
+Business Responsibility Report (BRR)

-During the year your Company continued to be top 500 listed companies in term of marketcapitalization.
-In compliance to Regulation 34(2)(f) of SEBI (LODR)Regulations 2015 BRRdisclosures have been integrated in the Annual Report.
+During the year your Company continued to be in top 500 listed companies in term ofmarket capitalization.
+Accordingly in compliance to Regulation 34(2)(f) of SEBI (LODR)Regulations 2015 BRR disclosures have been integrated in the Annual Report.

-3. BUSINESS AND OPERATIONAL REVIEW
+3. BUSINESS AND OPERATIONAL REVIEW Pellet Plant Unit

 A snapshot of production target vis-a-vis actual achievement with capacity utilizationand sales performance during last five years including current year are depicted at Table1 & 2.

-Table 1: Capital Utilisation
+Table 1: Capacity Utilisation

 (Qty.
 In Million Tons)

-|Year ||MOU Target ||Actual Production ||Utilization of installed capacity in % |
+|Year ||MOU Target (Very Good) ||Actual Production ||Utilisation of installed capacity in % |

 |2018-19 ||2.170 ||2.238 ||64 |